jerichosiahaya/web-design-and-development-course-assignment/README.md

-# web-design-and-development-course-assignment
+# WEB DESIGN & DEVELOPMENT COURSE (AND ALSO ASSIGNMENT)
-Collection of my web design and development course assignment
+Collection of my web design and development course assignment from college.
+Enjoy!